Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado/README.md

 ![image](./images/my_project_1.png)

 Step 1.2: Add the custom RTL IPs in Vivado.
 Here, we are using stream_in and stream_out RTL IPs which we are adding in ext_bdc.bd.
 Stream_out RTL IP is a free running RTL block which generates the stream data indefinitely.
 Stream_in IP receives the data from AIE and status of the received data can be checked by PS through AXI Lite interface.
-Below steps demonstrates how to add custom RTL IPs in the bd to export the extensible xsa from the Vivado:
+Below steps demonstrates how to add custom RTL IPs in the bd to export the extensible xsa from the Vivado.
+This step can also be done by sourcing "my_project_changes.tcl" located in hw folder or by using the make command `make viv_changes`.

 1. Package RTL IPs.
 (We have placed the packaged RTL IPs in the folder `custom_ip`)